ingig/code-narrator/docs/src/documentation/plugins/builders/Howto/HowToBuilder.ts.md

 }
 ```

-### Method: makeHowTo
+#### makeHowTo

-The `makeHowTo` method is a private asynchronous method that takes a `FileStructure` object, the content of the file, and the name of the "how-to" guide as parameters.
-It checks if the documentation for the guide already exists in the cache, and if not, it extracts the referenced documents using a regular expression and generates the documentation using the `generateDocumentationAndCache` method from the `BaseBuilder` class.
+The `makeHowTo` method is a private asynchronous method that takes a `FileStructure`, `content`, and `name` as parameters.
+It generates the documentation for the "How To" guide and caches it.

 ```typescript
 private async makeHowTo(fileStructure: FileStructure, content: string, name : string) {